giuseppecrj/giuseppecrj/README.md

 # Giuseppe Rodriguez (G)

-I'm a software engineer in Brooklyn.
+I'm a software engineer in New York.
 I build agent infrastructure, protocol systems, and products where the backend has to hold up under real use.

 Right now I'm at [Towns Labs / Here Not There](https://github.com/HereNotThere), working on [Slashtalk](https://slashtalk.com/): a desktop app that shows what a team is shipping by pulling together Claude/Codex sessions, PRs, file-conflict signals, and MCP-accessible project context.